panzhang666/Variant_annotation-/README.md

       python variant_annoation_VCF.py -i input.vcf -o output

-If an output file is not specified the output will be written to "input_annotated.csv" and "input_annotated.vcf".
+If an output file is not specified, the output will be written to "input_annotated.csv" and "input_annotated.vcf".

       python variant_annoation_VCF.py -i input.vcf